necmigunduz/twitter-ror-clone/README.md

 - If you are using master branch,run `git push heroku master`.
 If you are using another branch, run `git push heroku +HEAD:master`.
 - Run `heroku run rake db:migrate` your terminal.
 - Open your app from your [dashboard of heroku](https://dashboard.heroku.com/).
-- Push 'Open app' button to access your app from your dashboard of Heroku.
+- Push 'Open app' button to access your app from your dashboard of Heroku..

 ## Using Cloudinary for active record used for images